Iolaum/fcust/README.rst

 This package is intended to perform maintenance over a folder shared across many users in a Fedora Workstation.
 The folder belongs to a group for which all users are members.

-* Go through a foler's content and enforce common group ownership.
+* Go through a folder's content and enforce common group ownership.
-* Go through a foler's content and enforce common group read and write permissions as well as set groupid sticky bit.
+* Go through a folder's content and enforce common group read and write permissions as well as set groupid sticky bit.
 * Provide a command line command with sane defaults for enforcing common folder group ownership and permissions.